oit-ipbl/robots/robot_facial_expression/robot_facial_expression.md

 ## Change the robot face with command (again)

 At first, launch the simulator.
+Open a linux terminal emulator.
+See [Use terminal Emulator in the ROS Container](https://github.com/oit-ipbl/portal/blob/main/setup/dockerros.md#use-terminal-emulator-in-the-ros-container), and input the following command.

 ```shell
 $ roslaunch oit_stage_ros navigation.launch